kaapstorm/beginning_at_the_end/beginning_at_the_end.md

 "What?"

 "Oh.
 OK.
-So a while back scientists found these nanotubes in neurons, like in our brains---actually, in all nerves---and for a long time they didn't know what they did.
+So a while back scientists found these nanotubes in neurons, like in our brains—actually, in all nerves—and for a long time they didn't know what they did.
 Well, they discovered that they respond to when one quantum system interacts with another one.
 It's called 'wave function decoherence'.
 The wave function of the one system and the wave